secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 - Team members must register their parental leave, in writing (wet signature), 7 weeks before the desired start date if your child is under 3 years old, and 13 weeks prior to the desired start date if your child is between 3 and 8 years old.
 At the same time it must be declared for which periods within two years parental leave is to be taken.
 - A request for parental leave by facsimile or email does not comply with the written form requirement and is therefore void.
-- Please register your leave, in addition to the written application, by emailing total-rewards@gitlab.com and selecting the `Parental Leave` option in PTO by Roots.
+- Please register your leave, in addition to the written application, by emailing leaves@gitlab.com.
+- Submit your Parental Leave in PTO by Roots by selecting the `Parental Leave` option.

 - Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 **Part-time work during parental leave**

-During the parental leave, employees are statutorily entitled to part-time work (15 to 30 hours per week) provided that the employer usually employs more than 15 employees, the employment relationship exists for at least six months, the reduction is not opposed by urgent operational reasons and the employee has submitted the request in writing (wet signature, see above) seven weeks for the period up to the child’s third birthday and 13 weeks for the period between the child’s third birthday and the completion of his or her eighth year of life before the start of the part-time work.
+During Parental leave, employees are statutorily entitled to part-time work (15 to 30 hours per week) if:

+* The employer usually employs more than 15 employees, the employment relationship exists for at least six months,
+* The reduction is not opposed by urgent operational reasons, and
+* The employee has submitted the request in writing (wet signature, see above) seven weeks for the period up to the child’s third birthday and 13 weeks for the period between the child’s third birthday and the completion of his or her eighth year of life before the start of the part-time work.

 The request must include the start and scope of the reduced working hours.

 For expecting fathers, team members will need to apply for a state benefit (Basiselterngeld, ElterngeldPlus or Partnerschaftsbonus).
 If a team member is [eligible for Parental Leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), GitLab will supplement Parental Leave pay for up to 16 weeks of Parental Leave.
 Please notify the Absence Management team at `leaves@gitlab.com` which state benefit you are applying for and how much you will be receiving so that payroll can process the appropriate supplementary amount.
 Team members can find further information on parental leave benefits via the [Federal Ministry for Family Affairs, Senior Citizens, Women and Youth](https://www.elterngeld-digital.de/ams/Elterngeld).